shaninalex/job-assignment-app/backend/README.md

 # start test container
 make test_start

+# back to the backend folder
 cd ./backend/

 # apply alembic migrations into test database
 # alembic --name alembic_test upgrade head
+# NOTE: no need to do that, since tests create all tables by Base.metadata.create_all
+# and clear tables after tests

 # run tests
 pytest --verbose --cov=app